shimat/opencvsharp/README.md

 Cross platform wrapper of OpenCV for .NET Framework.

-Old versions of OpenCvSharp are maintained in [opencvsharp_2410](https://github.com/shimat/opencvsharp_2410).
+Old versions of OpenCvSharp are stored in [opencvsharp_2410](https://github.com/shimat/opencvsharp_2410).

 ## Installation
 ### NuGet